-Breaking language barriers has become more important than ever.
-With up to 7,000 languages to deal with globally it can become quite a challenge.
+Breaking language barriers have become more important than ever.
+With up to 7,000 languages to deal with globally, it can become quite a challenge.
 With this has come a proliferation of translators and translation services.

 ● Translators celebrate their anniversary on the 30 September every year.

 ● Translators work hard and on average throughout the year translate 350 words every day of the year.
 This adds up to 750,000 a year.

 ● The most commonly requested languages for translations are from English, French, German, Italian, and Russian to French, German, English Spanish and Japanese.

 ● The word “translation” means “taking from one place to another”.

 ● Professional translators are not commonplace and make up no more than 0.005% of the global population.
 Some countries have accredited translators, like Australia where NAATI is the accreditation body for both translators and interpreters.

 ● The most widely translated text is the bible while there are other texts like Harry Potter and Pinocchio which have also had a lot of translations.